 Pre heat oven to 200c/390f.

-Stuff your chicken with the ingredients, working layer by layer and making sure the mozzarella is in the centre.
+Stuff your chicken with the ingredients (apart from prosciutto), working layer by layer and making sure the mozzarella is in the centre.

 Wrap each breasts with 2 and a half slices of prosciutto, then secure with 3 toothpicks/cocktail sticks.